Rev. Fr Patrick Joseph Campbell

 This Priest worked at worldwide missions from Ireland to the U.S.A.
 England to Africa.

 Fr.
 Campbell was appointed during 1947 to Tanganika, now known as Tanzania.
 Later he was transferred to the Kilmanjaro area until 1954.
-He taught in St. James’ Junior Seminary at Kibosho, also worked at the Mission in Moshi.
+He taught in St. James’s Junior Seminary at Kibosho, also he worked at the Mission in Moshi.

 From 1966 to 1973 Fr.
-Campbell worked in different ministries in Senegal, Ireland, England and the USA.
+Campbell worked in different ministries within Senegal, Ireland, England also the USA.

-Aged eighty – one years, Fr.
-Campbell died in Dublin on April 15th, 2001 he was interred in Dardistown Cemetery.
+Aged eighty – one years: Fr.
+Campbell’s demise occurred in Dublin on 15th April 2001.
+He was interred in Dardistown Cemetery.